Canon EOS 20D User Review (2004)

 The quality of your equipment does play a big part in photography, especially if you are looking to sell your photos or earn a living from it.

-I mean you only see the top pros walking around with, or turning up to events with nothing but the highest quality equipment.
-The pictures, for example, may need to be enlarged many times or the photographer may be out in all conditions and needs that waterproofing.
+I mean you only see the top pros turning up to events with nothing but the highest quality equipment.
+The pictures, for example, may need to be enlarged many times.
+Perhaps the photographer may be out in all conditions and needs that waterproofing.
 He may simply need the robustness that the professional cameras have in order to deal with the sheer amount of use and abuse that the camera will get.

 To expand on this a little bit before I actually talk about the 20D, I want to make a point!